 Т able 2.
 Likelil nood of incident escalating Rank Descriptor Description 1 Unlikely The incident is contained or controlled, and it is unlikely that the incident will escalate.
 There is no chance of additional hazards.
 Ongoing monitoring required.
 2 Moderate Control of the incident may have deteriorated but imminent control of the hazard by the licensee is probable.
 It is unlikely that the incident will further escalate.
 3 Likely Imminent and/or intermittent control of the incident is possible.
 The licensee has the capability of using internal and/or external resources to manage and bring the hazard under control in the near term.
 4 Almost Certain or currently occurring The incident is uncontrolled and there is little chance that the licensee will be able to bring the hazard under control in the near term.
-The Licensee will require assistance from outside parties to remedy the situation. at the incident will escalate, resulting in an lic health, safety, or the environment?
+The Licensee will require assistance from outside parties to remedy the situation.
+What is the likelihood that the incident will escalate, resulting in an increased exposure to public health, safety, or the environment?